abaran803/Shop-Gen/README.md

 - Original image upload, intead of just a link
 ## Related

-Here are backend of this project
+Here is the backend of this project

 [E-Commerce Backend](https://github.com/abaran803/E-Commerce-Backend)